Inspectors' Handbook — Parts I to IV

 Requirement to call a meeting of creditors (section 103)

-Although the trustee may call a meeting of creditors at any time, the trustee must call a meeting when:
+Although the LIT may call a meeting of creditors at any time, the LIT must call a meeting when:

 - directed by the court;